Meeting your needs & helping you build your business

 * Assuming a 70% recovery of damages and 50% recovery of costs from the defendant

 In a traditional dispute resolution process, you’ll be liable for your own costs plus at least part of the defendant’s bills if you lose your case.
-Escalate removes the financial risk – you don’t pay out unless we reach a successful settlement.
+Escalate removes the financial risk – you don’t pay out unless they reach a successful settlement.
 If your case is unsuccessful, you won’t be required to pay the defendant’s costs either because of Escalate’s built-in insurance cover.

 Get in touch.